dotswg/dots-requirements/draft-ietf-dots-requirements.md

 Yet the DOTS protocol must also work with a set of competing operational goals.
-On the one hand, the protocol must be resilient under extremely hostile network conditions, providing continued contact between endpoints even as attack attack traffic saturates the link.
+On the one hand, the protocol must be resilient under extremely hostile network conditions, providing continued contact between DOTS agents even as attack attack traffic saturates the link.
 Such resiliency may be developed several ways, but characteristics such as small message size, asynchronous, redundant message delivery and minimal connection overhead (when possible given